• Skip to primary navigation

 Here’s a quick overview of the 5 to 6 ingredients you need (plus a couple of substitutions).
 Get the full (printable recipe and watch the whole wheat pizza video tutorial below).

-1. Yeast: 2 teaspoons (9g) instant yeast (I use SAF Instant Yeast or Red Star Instant Yeast).
-(Substitute active dry yeast but you’ll need to bloom it first — see recipe notes for instructions).
+Yeast: I use SAF Instant Yeast or Red Star Instant Yeast, but you can substitute active dry yeast as long as you bloom it first -- see recipe notes for instructions).

-2. Whole Wheat Flour: I’ve used 100% Whole grain Italian flour with 11.2% protein (Substitute King Arthur’s Whole Wheat flour with 13.2% protein).
+Whole Wheat Flour: I've used 100% Whole grain Italian flour with 11.2% protein (Substitute King Arthur's Whole Wheat flour with 13.2% protein or Trader Joe's whole wheat white flour).
 High-quality flour always equals a better pizza crust.

-4. Salt: Every good pizza dough contains salt because, without it, it won’t taste good.
-That said, if you need to make a low-sodium pizza you can simply use less salt than this recipe calls for (see recipe notes for amounts).
-In fact, I did this for my Mom so I know it’s still delicious!
-FYI, I’ve used Diamond Crystal Kosher salt in this recipe.
+Salt: Every good pizza dough contains salt because, without it, it won't taste great.
+That said, if you need to make a low-sodium pizza you can simply use less salt than this recipe calls for (see recipe notes for amounts to use).

-5. Sugar (sub honey or maple syrup): I’ve added 2 teaspoons of sugar to this pizza dough to help with color without affecting the flavor of the dough at all.
-As mentioned above, sugar is not an ingredient found in typical pizzeria dough.
-And while you don’t have to add it, it does improve the color of the pizza.
-(Substitute with honey or maple syrup if desired).
+Sugar: I use a bit of sugar in this pizza dough to help with the color without affecting the flavor of the dough at all.
+As mentioned above, sugar is not an ingredient found in typical pizzeria dough (which is typically cooked at much higher tempertures than a home oven alleviating the need for it).
+You don't have to add it, but it does improve the color of the pizza.
+(Substitute honey or maple syrup if desired).

 Here's an overview of how to make whole-wheat pizza.
 Find the full recipe instructions in the recipe card or watch the video that shows how easy it is to make!